icon-community/icon.community/content/learn/how-to-set-up-an-icon-wallet/index.md

 ## Summary

 From sending transactions, to staking and delegating ICX, to Ledger hardware wallet support, the Hana wallet has everything you need to get started on ICON.
-If you have any questions about how to use Hana, feel free to start a discussion on the [official ICON Discord](https://discord.com/invite/7a75Hf3cFm).
+If you have any questions about how to use Hana, be sure to check out the [official Hana docs](https://docs.reliantnode.com) or start a discussion on the [official ICON Discord](https://discord.com/invite/7a75Hf3cFm).